 Every desert traveler dreams of an oasis.
-When we first began exploring the Imlay area a couple of years ago. the east end of Rye Patch Reservoir had dried up from a protracted drought.
+When we first began exploring the Imlay area a couple of years ago, the east end of Rye Patch had been extracted by drought.
 Last year’s rains replenished its water levels but this year’s moderate rainfall could foretell a reversal.
-It’s best to herald it while it’s here.